 Check for sufficient combustion air supply.
-Insufficient air for the combustion of gas will result in the flame becoming "lazy", thereby allowing heat to build up in the combustion chamber.
-This excessive heat will cause a thermal switch on the door assembly to trip.
+Insufficient air for the combustion of gas will result in the flame becoming "lazy", thereby allowing the burner operating temperature to decrease.
+This causes the gas control to shut off the gas supply.
 Is the water heater installed in a closet or other small, enclosed space?
 If so: